-Biden to sign voter registration executive order as he pushes Senate to pass sweeping HR 1 bill
+Biden signs voter registration executive order as he pushes Senate to pass sweeping HR 1 bill

 Biden's executive order would require federal agencies to expand access to voter registration

-President Biden is scheduled to sign an executive order designed to increase voter access on Sunday as he pushes the Senate to pass H.R.
+President Biden signed an executive order designed to increase voter access on Sunday as he pushes the Senate to pass H.R.
 1, House Democrats' sweeping voting rights package.

-According to the White House, Biden's executive order will modernize Vote.gov, order federal agencies to expand access to voter registration, provide voting access and education to citizens in federal custody, examine barriers to citizens with disabilities voting and improve ballot tracking for overseas voters, including active duty military.
+According to the White House, Biden's executive order modernizes Vote.gov, orders federal agencies to expand access to voter registration, provides voting access and education to prisoners in federal custody, examines barriers to citizens with disabilities voting and improves ballot tracking for overseas voters, including active duty military.

 HOUSE DEMOCRATS PASS EXTENSIVE VOTING AND CAMPAIGN FINANCE REFORM BILL H.R.
 1